 Capital City Auto Auction, Inc. (CCAA) is a wholly owned subsidiary of CARS Nonprofit and was incorporated in California on May 27, 2016 as a for-profit corporation.
 CCAA auctions donated vehicles to dealers and the public in the Sacramento, California metropolitan area.
-The vehicles CCAA auctions are primarily assigned to it for sale by CARS Nonprofit through its relationships managing other nonprofits' vehicle donation programs.
+A significant portion of the vehicles CCAA auctions are assigned for sale by CARS Nonprofit through its relationships managing other nonprofits' vehicle donation programs.